 You know I said to you I’d be totally honest?
 Well, these are my honest pros and cons of flat-sharing and house-sharing.

 - You get to meet new people and make new friends.

-- You learn sooooooooooo much about yourself and understand what you like and don’t like, want or don’t want in life.
+- You learn sooooooooooo much about yourself and understand what you like and don’t like, what you want or don’t want in life.